intersystems-community/irisdemo-demo-finrep/ICM/README.md

 # Running the HTAP Speed Test on AWS using ICM

-We are using [InterSystems Cloud Manager (ICM)](https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GICM_oview) to help us to provision the infrastructure for these Ingestion tests on AWS.
+We are using [InterSystems Cloud Manager (ICM)](https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GICM_oview) to provision this demo on AWS.

 ICM is built on top of Terraform and allows you to declare your infrastructure as code (a very simple JSON file) and to provision it.
 ICM also allows you to deploy InterSystems IRIS in this infrastructure in a variety of configurations:
 * A simple InterSystems IRIS database server